November 2020 – Charged with involuntary manslaughter – no jail!

 May 2020 - Client is 19 year old autistic male with some severe mental health issues charged with multiple felonies.
 All but two were dismissed.
 As for the guilty pleas, he received Holmes Youthful Trainee Act (MCL 762.11) status, which means if he successfully completes probation, all the charges will be wiped clean and he will not have any criminal record.

 December 2019 - Client charged with Habitually Receiving and Concealing Stolen property with the maximum penalty of Life in Prison.
 All charges were dropped without a hearing.

 November 2019 - Client was charged with a DUI with the maximum penalty of a 1 year license suspension.
 The petition was dismissed.

 October 2019 - Client charged with 2 counts of Criminal Sexual Conduct 3rd degree.
 After a 3-day trial, the jury deliberated for less than 10 minutes.
 They found the client not guilty in both charges. - Client from Calhoun County

-September 2019 – Client started with two counts of bestiality, both carrying up to 15 years in prison.
+September 2019 - Client started with two counts of bestiality, both carrying up to 15 years in prison.
 One of the charges was dismissed in district court.
-The client pled guilt to a reduced charge of Failure to Provide Animal with Adequate Care.
+The client pled guilty to a reduced charge of Failure to Provide Animal with Adequate Care.
 He received no jail and a small fine.
 He will also be eligible for expungement down the road.